Maharaja (2011 film): Production

 The film was launched in March 2009 with Nassar being roped in by the debutant director Manoharan to star in the lead role, with the veteran actor allotting 35 days to shoot for the film, four times as lengthy as he would offer for other roles.
 Sathya, Anjali and Anita Hassanandani were roped in to essay other leading roles in the film while Karunas and Saranya were selected to play supporting roles.
 The film was briefly delayed before remaining portions were completed in Malaysia in a 40-day schedule by December 2010.
-The film was planned as a Tamil-Telugu bilingual film although the Telugu version was never released.
+The film was planned as a Tamil-Telugu bilingual film although the Telugu version was never released until in 2022, under the title Musalodiki Dasara Pandaga.

 Soundtrack

 The film score and soundtrack for Maharaja was composed by D. Imman.
 The album consists of six tracks, featuring lyrics penned by Na.
 Muthukumar, P. Vijay, Snehan, Dr. Kiruthiya, Yugabharathi, and Viveka.